-She graduated with degrees in social anthropoloy and contemporary art practice University of Chicago and has since worked in publishing houses, artist collectives, galleries, and institutions in the US, the UK, and Europe, including Log in New York and the Agora Collective in Berlin.
+She earned dual BA degrees in anthropology and fine art from the University of Chicago and has since worked in publishing houses, artist collectives, galleries, and institutions in the US, the UK, and Europe, including Log in New York and the Agora Collective in Berlin.
 She is currently a staff writer and editor for Elephant Magazine.

 → Elephant: The Birth Issue (Winter 2019)